dorl12/super-post-app/README.md

 # Welcome to Super Post!

-Your new favorite posts system.
-With Super Post you can log in to your own user and chat with an UNLIMITED number of interesting people.
+Your new favorite posts system.<br />
+Using Super Post you can:<br /> log in to your own user and chat with an UNLIMITED number of interesting people.
+* hello
 ## Instructions:

 Clone the code.<br />